JoinUs4Health/Organisation/technical/homepage/privacy_statement_en.md

 "First-party cookies" are cookies that are set by the website you are visiting.

-"Third-party cookies" are cookies that are set by third parties – websites that are integrated by the visited website.

 So-called session IDs are stored in "session cookies", which are used to assign your requests to the current session.
 This enables your computer to be recognised when you return to a website.
 Session cookies are automatically deleted when you close the browser.

-"Persistent cookies" are automatically deleted after a specified period of time, which may differ depending on the cookie.
-You can delete the cookies at any time within the security settings of your browser.
-Persistent cookies are only used if you actively consent to their use.

 We use cookies on the following legal basis:
 - Session Cookies – Legitimate Interests (Art.
 6 Para.
 1 p.
 1 lit. f GDPR).
-- Persistent cookies – Consent (Art.
-6 Para.
-1 p.
-1 lit. a GDPR)

 #### Local storage and session storage
 Local storage" and "session storage" are technologies that store data locally in your browser, similar to cookies.